A Guide to Flow Wrapping (Horizontal Bagging)

 Flow wrapping can preserve your raw material and offer protection.

-Flow wrapping can also be combined with something called gas flushing.
-Gas flushing helps preserve your food for a lot longer by injecting and removing a nitrogen mix into the pack.
+Flow wrapping can also be combined with gas flushing.
+Gas flushing helps preserve your food by injecting a nitrogen mix into the pack.
 This displaces the oxygen in the bag.

 What materials are used?